jackh1999/ECE445/notebooks/README.md

 ## Presentation
 Presentation went well we think.
 We used 29 out of the 30 minutes, so a bit tight on time.
 Good job this semester proud of our progress.

+# December 12, 2024

+## Final Notes
+Transferring this document to a different part of the folder.
+We have checkout today and the award ceremony.
+We won an award which is slightly surprising, I guess our hard work ended up paying off.
+Overall, good project proud of our work.